marionbarker/loopdocs/docs/faqs/rileylink-faqs.md

 The radio-link is a required part of Loop.
 The radio-link is a little device that helps your iPhone and pump/pod speak to each other.
 The radio-link is a critical part of the Loop system because the pump needs communications via radio-frequency, and the iPhone needs communications via Bluetooth.
 The radio-link is like a translator that can speak both formats so that the pump and iPhone can loop together.
 The radio-link communicates information to/from your pump by radio communications, and to/from your iPhone using Bluetooth.

-Purchase information for radio-links is on [Build Step 5](../build/step5.md#radio-link-options)
+Purchase information for radio-links is in [Build Step 5](../build/step5.md#radio-link-options)

 ## Do I have to carry the radio-link everywhere?